-Here at No Fault Sport Group, we are always talking about playground safety.
-After all, the complete No Fault Safety Surface Systemis designed to provide a resilient, porous and seamless playground safety surface.
+Here at No Fault Surfaces, we are always talking about playground safety.
+After all, the complete No Fault Safety Surface Systemis designed to provide a resilient, porous and unitary playground safety surface.
 We believe that it’s the best rubber surface available for fall protection and ADA accessibility.

 However … Let’s not forget that No Fault Safety Surface is a multi-purpose application.
 That means it’s not just for playgrounds!
 Indeed, its versatility makes it a great choice for playgrounds, splash pads, walking tracks, and perhaps a few things that you haven’t even considered.